kerenfu/LFSOD-Survey/README.md

-# Light Field Salient Object Detection: A Benchmark
+# Light Field Salient Object Detection: A Review and Benchmark
-(This site is under construction...)
+(This site is under construction.
+Updates will be kept...)
 # Light Field SOD:
 ## LF Models